Sarah’s Report from the Second Meeting of the Steering Committee of DSA’s Campaign for Trans and Reproductive Rights on October 23

 Sarah Milner

-Sarah Milner, she/her, is a member of Portland DSA and Portland State University YDSA.
-She was co-chair of PSU YDSA from 2019 to 2021.
-She is the co-chair of Portland DSA’s Electoral Working Group, and previously spent two terms on the chapter Steering Committee.
+Sarah Milner, she/her, is a rank and file union organizer and member of Portland DSA and Portland State University YDSA.
+She co-chairs the Trans Rights and Bodily Autonomy Campaign.
+She has previously been the co-chair of PSU YDSA and of Portland DSA’s Electoral Working Group.
+She spent two terms on the chapter Steering Committee.
 She is a member of the Steering Committee of Reform & Revolution caucus.